 We learned that country ministry is quite different from being the church in the city.
 Members of the church all live far apart from each other; it could take up to 40 minutes to visit one family, but their neighbours or extended family might come and join them.
 The town is geographically big but with a small population, and everyone seems to know everyone.
 It challenges all Christians in the church to walk the talk and be good witnesses.

 You can jump into a tractor with a person while he is working and have a long chat about anything.
 The Sunday sermon could actually be a topic of conversation in the following week with your neighbours!
-It takes a longer time to build a relationship but it will be a long lasting ones.
-During our visit, the corona virus outbreak happened and Church services were cancelled.
+It takes a longer time to build a relationship but it will be a long-lasting one.
+During our visit, the coronavirus outbreak happened and Church services were cancelled.
 In the country, some houses do not have stable internet connection which could make it hard for them to join a service online.

 Why it’s Important to go on Mission